 Yes, both the cupcakes and the ganache freeze well.
 Store them in an airtight container and freeze for up to 3 months.
 Thaw overnight in the refrigerator or at room temperature for a few hours before serving.

-Chocolate Cupcakes with Chocolate Ganache
+Chocolate Cupcakes with Ganache (One Bowl Recipe)

 INGREDIENTS